luau-lang/luau/rfcs/type-byte-array.md

 Additionally, unaligned offsets in all operations are valid and behave as expected.

 Unless otherwise specified, if a read or write operation would cause an access outside the data in the buffer, an error is thrown.

+### Metatable

+`buffer` also has a metatable, inside this metatable:
+* '__type' is defined to return 'buffer'. `type()` will return 'userdata'
+* '__eq' is defined to compare buffers, by comparing sizes first, followed by content comparison
+* metatable is locked

+No other metamethod is defined, naming a few specific onces:
+* '__len' is not proposed at this time
+* '__index' is not defined, so there is no `b[1] = a` interface to write bytes.
+Neither can you call library functions as methods like `b:writei16(10, 12)`
+* '__iter' is not defined
+* '__tostring' is not defined, generic userdata behavior remains, returning 'buffer: 0xpointer'
+* ordering is not defined

 ## Drawbacks